cdrpl/granny/README.md

 # Granny

 Granny is an open source online game.
-Network communication is achieved through HTTP and WebSockets.
+Network communication is achieved with gRPC.

 ### Overview

-Granny can be thought of as being split into 3 parts.

-- [API](/api) - This is an API that exposes HTTP routes and responds with data in JSON format.
-Written in TypeScript and ran with Node.js
+Granny is made up of a client and a server.

-- [Client](/client) - This is the game client responsible for displaying the game to players as well as receiving input from them.
+- [Client](/client) - This is the game client.
 Made with Unity3D.
-- [Server](/server) - This is a WebSocket server that handles the realtime backend functionality.
+- [Server](/server) - This is the game server.
 Written in Go.

 ### Languages

 - C#
 - Go
-- TypeScript

 ### Technologies

 - Docker
+- gRPC
 - NGINX
-- Node.js
 - PostgreSQL
 - Redis
 - Unity3D

-### Docker Compose

-The Granny backend can be easily setup with Docker Compose.
-Just install Docker and run the following command.

-- `docker-compose up -d`

 ### Project Setup

-In order to run the client you will need Unity.
-The client needs access to the API and server, you can use Docker compose to run the backend services.
+In order to run the client you will need Unity and a running instance of the server.

 1. Install Unity3D and Docker
-2. Run the backend services with the command `docker-compose up -d`
+2. Run the server with the command `docker-compose up`
 3. Open the client folder with Unity3D
+4. In Unity, open the Sign In scene and press Play.